ninad365/Portcast/README.md

-Tech stack:
+# Tech stack:

 1.FastAPI

 2.Elasticsearch

-3.docker
+3.Docker

-Steps to run
+# Steps to run

-Pull code or download the code(It is public repo)
+Pull code or download the code.

-If you have docker on your system then just run single command
+Install docker in your system.

+Open folder in terminal and run the following command:

-docker-compose up --build
+docker-compose up